Fletch-7/sei-final-project/README.md

 1. Given more time, to create a user profile page, where it lists users own articles, profile picture and articles they have commented on.
 2. Improve the CSS and styling.
 3. Add paragraphing into the back-end model so that the articles are formatted in a cleaner, more concise way
+4. User authetication for editing and deleting articles.

 #### Author
 Rory Fletcher